 Applicable percentage ownership prior to this offering is based on 4,864,862 shares of common stock outstanding as of June 30, 2021.
-The percentage of beneficial ownership after this offering (i) assumes the sale and issuance of 2,315,789 shares of common stock in this offering (based upon the assumed sale of 2,315,789 Units in this offering at an assumed initial public offering price of \$4.75 per Unit, which is the midpoint of the price range set forth on the cover page of this prospectus) and no exercise by the underwriters of their option to purchase additional shares of common stock, and (ii) reflects the issuance of 3,130,622 shares of common stock upon the conversion of all of our outstanding shares of preferred stock and 641,895 shares of common stock upon the conversion of \$2,141,730 principal amount of outstanding indebtedness, in each case prior to the closing of this offering.
+The percentage of beneficial ownership after this offering (i) gives effect to the sale and issuance of 3,060,000 shares of common stock in this offering (based upon the sale of 3,060,000 Units in this offering) and no exercise by the underwriters of their option to purchase additional shares of common stock, and (ii) reflects the issuance of 3,130,622 shares of common stock upon the conversion of all of our outstanding shares of preferred stock and 641,895 shares of common stock upon the conversion of \$2,141,730 principal amount of outstanding indebtedness, in each case prior to the closing of this offering.